devrampat/shopping-cart-pricing/Readme.md

 ## 📌 Problem Statement

-Given a list of items (identified by name), calculate the total price of the shopping basket.
+Given a list of items (identified by name), calculate the total price of the shopping cart.
 The same item can appear multiple times.

 ### ✅ Example Input